“`xml

 - A formal ceremony at Hilton Field

-Arrive early to secure good seating.
+Arrive early for optimal seating.

 Planning Your Visit

-Attending your soldier’s Army Basic Training graduation requires careful preparation.
+Attending your soldier’s graduation requires careful planning.

 Travel Arrangements